RahulThotaGitHub/GenAI_Internship_Assignment/README.md

 }

+NOTE: Each chunk has one question and answer.

 This format is chosen because there is not much relationship between the chunks, even if a person ask question regarding page numbers, topics , vague questions, the model will not have any problems with tackling those questions.
 It can easily understand the relationship between each question with entities and relation coloumn.